jundalisay/spblist/content/en/research/sarkar/human-body/part-1.md

 With the help of the viveka [conscience] it is able to see and visualize.

 The mind is Dhritarastra, the blind king of the Mahábhárata.
-Its forces as the 10 agents, the bahihkarańa – can work in 10 directions simultaneously.
+- Its forces as the 10 agents, the bahihkarańa – can work in 10 directions simultaneously.

-So the mind has 10 x 10 or 100 external expressions -- Dhritarastra has 100 sons.
+- So the mind has 10 x 10 or 100 external expressions -- Dhritarastra has 100 sons.

 The Pandavas are the 5 brothers of the Mahábhárata.

-They are the five fundamental factors in the human structure.
+- They are the 5 fundamental factors in the human structure.

 Sahadeva is the solid factor represented by the múládhára cakra (capable of answering everything).

 Next is Nakula at the svádhiśt́hána cakra.

-Nakula means “water which flows having no boundaries”.
+- Nakula means “water which flows having no boundaries”.

-Na means “no” and kula means “boundaries” – the liquid factor.
+- Na means “no” and kula means “boundaries” – the liquid factor.

 Next is Arjuna, the representation of energy or force, luminous at the mańipura cakra – always fighting to maintain balance.